orenong/talking_twitchbot_plus/README.md

 # talking_twitchbot_plus
+A javascript bot for twitch that uses the chat like a human and communicates with other chatters

+# Use cases
-a twitch bot that thinks he is human
+a A javascript bot for twitch that uses the chat like a human and communicates with other chatters